 Cocktails are the highlight here, and you can expect to find both magic-inspired sips and classic favorites on the menu.
 And speaking from experience, the bartender has an especially magical pour here (i.e. strong).
 Beer and wine are also available, as are a small selection of Italian-ish bar snacks from the attached Trattoria al Forno.

 Best for Mocktails: World of Coca-Cola Rooftop Beverage Bar

-For those who had a chance to try it, Club Cool in Future World at Epcot was one of those free perks that sets Disney apart, with its tiny cups you always tried to not overfill with different Coca-Cola beverages from around the world.
-And while Club Cool doesn’t exist anymore, you can still have a similar, albeit fancier and not free, at the rooftop beverage bar at the World of Coca-Cola in Disney Springs.
+For those who have had a chance to try it, Club Cool in Future World at Epcot is one of those free perks that sets Disney apart, with its tiny cups you always tried to not overfill with different Coca-Cola beverages from around the world.
+And while some of the original Club Cool offerings aren’t available anymore, you can still enjoy them, albeit not for free, at the rooftop beverage bar at the World of Coca-Cola in Disney Springs.
 There’s even a cocktail called Beverly’s Revenge featuring a bitter soda you almost certainly dared your friend to drink.

 Kids and adults alike will enjoy this spot, with its sweeping views of Disney Springs and all the soda you could ever want.
 Guests can either make their own creation, try a drink flight, or choose from a unique cocktail or mocktail.

 Best for Dessert: Beaches & Cream Soda Shop